 Mt.
 Fuji has been a very popular destination for Japanese people as well as for overseas travelers.
 Although it is the tallest mountain in Japan, a beginner climber can climb Mt.
 Fuji to the top.
 However, preparations are undoubtedly necessary.
-So here is the minimum but essential information for climbing Mt.
+It's recommended to get a guided climbing trip with a certified local for you to get the best and most authentic adventure.
+And to get you started, here is the minimum but essential information for climbing Mt.
 Fuji.

 Did you know that you cannot climb Mt.
 Fuji anytime?
 The opening and closing dates for climbing routes are officially announced on the Mt.
 Fuji official site each year.
 It usually opens from early July till early September.